Certificate IV in Mental Health

 - According to the Australian Government’s Job Outlook service, the number of people working in community and welfare support is expected to grow strongly over the next five years.
 This is a large occupation with strong job prospects with around 30,000 job openings anticipated over the next five years.

-The overall expected duration of this course is 6-12 months plus 80 hours of work-placement completed, all materials are online with trainer support available.
+The overall expected duration of this course is 6-8 months plus 80 hours of work placement; all materials and classes are delivered online, with trainer-arranged Zoom support sessions available.

 Student’s pathway may include but not necessarily include;